 See a list of classes here.

-We often see older kids going to and from acting in various ages due to their needs not being met when they were younger.
-Parents who are wanting to adopt older children so they do not have to deal with toddler like behaviors need to recognize that they WILL be adopting a young child regardless of age, due to the lack of development early on in life.
+We often see older kids going to and from acting at various ages due to their needs not being met when they were younger.
+Parents who are wanting to adopt older children so they do not have to deal with toddler-like behaviors need to recognize that they WILL be adopting a young child regardless of age, due to the lack of development early on in life.

 Parents of older children may also need to understand that some older children have memories of their biological parents and may not want “replacement” parents.
 They may not call adoptive parents Mom or Dad, even if they have a relationship with those people.
 Relationships can be good, just different.